 We studied the rhinocerotid dental remains from nine early and middle Miocene localities from France (Béon 1, Béon 2, Sansan, Simorre, and Villefranche d’Astarac), Germany (Steinheim am Albuch), Bosnia-Herzegovina (Gračanica), Slovakia (Devínska Nová Ves Spalte), and Pakistan (Kumbi 4, Balochistan), ranging from MN2 to MN7/8.
 The rhinocerotid assemblages are detailed in Table 1.
 The specimens are curated at the Naturhistorisches Museum Wien (NHMW), the Muséum de Toulouse (MHNT), and the Naturhistorisches Museum Basel (NHMB).
 For all details on the specimens included in this study see Supplementary S1.
 The localization of the studied localities is given in Figure 1.
 Further details on the localities are given in Supplementary S2.

-Table 1: List of rhinocerotid species found at each locality studied
+Table 1: List of rhinocerotid species found at each locality studied along with the number of specimens included for each method.